MariaDB import CSV

 Mariadb import csv windows

-The CSV file can be imported into MariaDB on windows for that we will need the GUI tool like HeidiSQL.
-There are other tools for GUI MariaDB such as Webyog/SQLyog, HeidiSQL, dbForge Studio for MariaDB.
+The CSV file can be imported into MariaDB on Windows, and for that, we will need a GUI tool like HeidiSQL.
+Other tools for GUI MariaDB include Webyog/SQLyog, HeidiSQL, and dbForge Studio.

 Open the GUI tool for MariaDB as we are going to use the HeidiSQL tool, After opening the HeidiSQL tool a session manager dialogue appears.